-Amelia Earhart Bursary: A Bursary given to girls in Year 12 who are planning to study, science, engineering, mathematics or aeronautical studies at tertiary level.
+Amelia Earhart Bursary: A Bursary is given to girls in Year 12 who are planning to study, science, engineering, mathematics or aeronautical studies at tertiary level.
 The Bursaries are awarded annually and may be used at any University or College.
-If you would like to apply for the Bursary, please click on the following link:
+If you would like to apply for the Bursary, please e-mail: Jordan Wilson; email@example.com

 Equity Bursary: A bursary awarded annually to support and encourage a young woman, in her first or second year at the University of the Sunshine Coast, who has experienced educational disadvantage because of her personal circumstances.

 Joan Ford/Judy Henzell Bursary: A bursary awarded annually to a female Business Student in her first or second year at the University of the Sunshine Coast, who meets the necessary criteria.

 BOARD MEMBERS (for 2018/2019 term of office)

 Vice President Pam Hall